Oscilllator/quartz/content/20230610 N body again.md

-[[20230610 inv(x**2) a deep dive|Previously, on NN adventures:]] I figured out that optimising the ratio of the input to the output was what was needed.
+[[20230610 inv x squared a deep dive|Previously, on NN adventures:]] I figured out that optimising the ratio of the input to the output was what was needed.
 Let's use that information and go back to training N body simulations.
-Taking the [[20230610 inv(x**2) a deep dive#Different loss function?|Exact same]] loss function and whacking it into the N body training loop (the one where we are just trying to pass the input to the output), the loss looks like this:
+Taking the [[20230610 inv x squared a deep dive#Different loss function?|Exact same]] loss function and whacking it into the N body training loop (the one where we are just trying to pass the input to the output), the loss looks like this:
 ![[Pasted image 20230610094721.png]]
 Not great.
 Stuff just flies around in the sim as per usual, too.
 Looks like the learning rate is too high though.
 Changing things so there is only one hidden layer and reducing the learning rate to 3e-5 and I get this: